Bangkok, Beaches & Elephants

 The tour includes 8 breakfasts, 4 lunches and 3 dinners.

 Three meals a day are included on the days that you are at the elephant village.
 On your first Monday, breakfast in Surin is not included, but you will arrive in the elephant village in time for an inclusive lunch.
 On Thursdays, breakfast and lunch are included before you leave and transfer back to Surin.
 When you are staying in the guesthouse in Surin meals are not included, but you can buy ingredients and prepare your own meals in the basic house kitchen.

 You’ll have to purchase all other meals yourself.
 Food in Thailand is cheap and totally delicious, so it’s a great opportunity to explore the local cuisine.
 Typical dishes involve rice or noodles, and use lots of coconut milk and spices.
 You can express your appreciation for anything particularly tasty by telling your chef it is ‘aroy’, which means delicious in Thai.

 Minimum age to participate in this programme is 18.

-Without a visa, British nationals arriving by air can remain in Thailand for a maximum of 30 days, though if you arrive across a land border you may only be able to stay for 15 days.
+Without a visa, British nationals arriving by land or air can remain in Thailand for a maximum of 30 days.
 If you want to stay for longer, you’ll need to apply for a 60 day tourist visa before you depart the UK.